The views expressed by the host on this show, not necessarily those of the staff, management, nor sponsors of this station.

 We need to get rid of some of our taxes and pass it on to corporate owners.

-And Warren Buffett owns a company called Net Jets, which is a partial ownership plan.
+And Warren Buffett owns a company called NetJets, which is a partial ownership plan.

-Uh and it's a big it's been very successful, and he argued against increasing the tax burden on corporate owners because of the impact it might have on his business.
+And he argued against increasing the tax burden on corporate owners because of the impact it might have on his business.

-I have uh you have to have a lot of respect for Warren Buffett, what he's accomplished, what he's done, uh and he is very philanthropic.
+You have to have a lot of respect for Warren Buffett, what he's accomplished, what he's done.

-But I think Warren Buffett is is sort of like an argument, you know, people out there saying that some of all of our ideology is genetic, uh not environmental.
+You know, people out there saying that some of all of our ideology is genetic, not environmental.

 It's genetic.

-How can somebody like Warren Buffett uh look at Hillary Clinton and not see the danger she poses to the very economic climate that allowed him to become the second wealthiest way?
+How can somebody like Warren Buffett look at Hillary Clinton and not see the danger she poses to the very economic climate that allowed him to become the second wealthiest way?

 She's out there talking collectivism.

-She's out there talking, taking corporate profits, big oil and all this.
+She's out there talking taking corporate profits, big oil and all this.

 She's talking about shared responsibilities.

-And you have you gotta, if you fly international on your own plane, corporate plane, you've got to have air marshals and at least one, uh it's a big pain in the rear.
+And if you fly into National on your own plane, corporate plane, you got to have air marshals or at least one.

-And next time that she's getting somebody to give her a ride on their corporate jet, just be out there say, I'd like to go.
+And next time that she's getting somebody to give her a ride on their corporate jet, just be out there, say, I'd like to go.

-You know, I'm going where you're going, and uh I won't bother you when I get any, I won't drink or eat anything.
+And I won't bother you when I get anything.

-I just need to get where I'm going.
+I'm not going to bother sitting back and I just need to get where I'm going.

-I mean, I th this this is made to order for you.
+This is made to order for me.

 Let's see what she says.

-On the cutting edge of societal evolution rush limbaugh with half my brain tied behind my back just to make it fair.
+On the cutting edge of societal evolution, Rush Limbaugh, with half my brain tied behind my back, just to make it fair.

-We're on open line Friday, and we go to Boston.
+We're on Open Line Friday, and we go to Boston.

 This is Terrence.